fhiso/legacy-format/serialisation.md

 some specific contexts.
 In ELF, this sequence is parsed as two *line breaks* with an intervening blank *line string* which gets ignored.

-*ELF readers* *should* avoid imposing a limit on the length of *line strings* and *must* ordinarily be able to handle *line strings* of up to 65,535 *characters* in length.
+*ELF readers* *must* be able to handle arbitrarily long *line strings*, subject to limits of available system resources.

-{.note}  This lower bound on the maximum supported *line string* length is intentionally expressed in *characters* and not *octets*, as by the time the *octet stream* is split into *line strings*, the *octets* have been decoded into the application's internal representation of *characters*.
-It is no longer common practice to parse lines using fixed-length buffers, but an application doing so and using a variable-width encoding such as UTF-8 or UTF-16 internally *must* allow for this when determining the buffer length.
+{.note}  This is a change from [GEDCOM 5.5.1] which says that *line strings* together with the following *line break* *must not* exceed 255 *characters*.
+It is no longer common practice to parse lines using fixed-length buffers, and ELF effectively prohibits this.

 Any leading *whitespace* *shall* be removed from the *line string*, but trailing *whitespace* *must not* also be removed except in the case that